February

 Choose Ideal/compatible plugins and themes for your Store

-All in all, when you manage to use Sandbox perfectly in WooCommerce, you gain a superpower to perfect your store on multiple fronts.
+All in all, when you manage to use a WooCommerce sandbox perfectly, you gain a superpower to perfect your store on multiple fronts.

 Here is how you can activate this mode in WooCommerce.